Preethamreddy29/recipe-ideas/README.md

 Bash

 npm install
-Set up your environment variables:
+Create a .env file:
-Create a .env file in the root of your project and add your Google Gemini API key:
+Create a new file named .env in the root of your project and add your Google Gemini API key:

 REACT_APP_GEMINI_API_KEY=YOUR_API_KEY_HERE
 Start the development server: